 Culinary Arts is the fastest growing industry in America today.
-Due to an ever-changing workplace and a newly defined global economy, the demand for highly skilled food service professionals is constantly increasing.
+Due to an ever-changing workplace and a newly defined global economy, the demand for highly skilled foodservice professionals is constantly increasing.
 Today’s customers possess sophisticated tastes and frequently connect food and business.
-Resorts and vacation areas are geared year round to meet the leisure needs of these business people.
+Resorts and vacation areas are geared, year round, to meet the leisure needs of these business people.
 Institutional food service professionals are trained to feed the next generation from elementary schools through college.

 Northeast’s Culinary Arts Program fully prepares students to make the choice of entering the workforce or continuing on to further education after high school.
-Each year of the Culinary Arts program has a separate content concentration area focusing on three major components of the hospitality industry that is unique to the student’s year in grade.
+Each year of the Culinary Arts Program has a separate content concentration area focusing on three major components of the hospitality industry that is unique to the student’s year and grade.
 In the related classroom culinary students are taught the theory and science for that year’s content area.

 - Executive Chef

 - Restaurant Manager/Owner

 Industry Certifications Available in High School

 National Restaurant Association ServSafe Handler Certification (ServSafe)

 - One or more CUL courses at a MA community college

 The exploratory program introduces students to dining room services and back of the house production including bakery production, kitchen production, sanitation and safety.